 The dictionary defines claustrophobia as an “extreme or irrational fear of confined places”.
 It is a phobia which impacts around 5 to 10% of the population but in the majority of cases, people tend to live with the problem rather than seek help for it.
-Avoidance tactics are used by many people with this fear as a way of getting around the problem.
-The problem is that by never facing their fear the anxiety about being stuck in a confined space only gets worse and not better.
-So can hypnosis for claustrophobia help cure the problem?
+Avoidance tactics are used by many people with this issue as a way of getting around the problem.
+The problem is that by never facing the underlying problem the anxiety about being stuck in a confined space only gets worse and not better.
+So can clinical hypnosis for claustrophobia sessions help cure the problem and change your life?

 What is Claustrophobia?

 Even though the dictionary gives a brief description of this problem it doesn’t answer what is claustrophobia in detail.
-So before we begin talking about how to resolve the problem it is important to understand what it is.
-The fear actually encompasses two fears one of which is a fear of being restricted and the other is of being suffocated.
-Both of these are forms of anxiety and as such create symptoms such as a racing heartbeat, dizziness, sweating, nausea, panic and problems with breathing.
+So before we begin talking about how to use claustrophobia hypnosis to help you overcome the problem it is important to understand what it is.
+Claustrophobia actually encompasses two fears one of which is a fear of being restricted and the other is of being suffocated.
+Both of these are forms of anxiety and as such create symptoms such as a racing heartbeat, dizziness, sweating, nausea, panic, and problems with breathing which can hamper your life.
 Whilst claustrophobics worry about being unable to escape from a situation it is worth mentioning cleithrophobia which is a fear of being trapped.

-When people think of claustrophobia or indeed cleithrophobia they may think of situations such as potholing or being stuck in a tunnel but actually there are a large number of places or situations which can trigger these fears.
+When people think of claustrophobia or indeed cleithrophobia they may think of situations such as potholing or being stuck in a tunnel but actually, there are a large number of events or situations that can trigger these fears.
 They include: